Midnight Sun in Iceland: What to Do & Where to Go

 Take Part in the Midnight Sun Run

 The Suzuki Midnight Sun Run is a sporting event that began in 1993 and now attracts participants from around the world.
-Runners select their 5k, 10k, or half-marathon distance through East Reykjavik.
-After the run, participants are invited to attend the nearby Laugardalslaug geothermal pool for a pool party, relaxing aching joints!
-The run typically begins in the evening, around 21:00, to best enjoy the rays of the Midnight Sun.
-Tickets for the middle distance for an adult are around $38.
+Runners select their 5k, 10k, or half-marathon distance through East Reykjavík.
+After the run, participants are invited to attend the nearby Laugardalslaug geothermal pool for a pool party, perfect for relaxing those aching joints!
+The run typically begins in the evening, around 9:00 pm, to best enjoy the rays of the Midnight Sun.
+Tickets for the middle distance for an adult are around $44.
+Children can also take part in the run, but they must be at least 12 years of age for the 10k and half marathon.

 Hallgrimskirkja church at midnight during the Midnight Sun